BeAPI/beapi-frontend-framework/README.md

 If you need a library, instal it with bower and then move the file into *assets/js/vendor* (source and minified version) gulp will update 'vendor.min.js'.

 If you want to play with it, create a new file in 'assets/js/src' like slider.js for example.
-Gulp will compile your scripts in 'scripts.min.js' and update 'scripts.min.js.map' in order to debbug th script.
+You need to require it in scripts.js as a CommonJS module, then gulp will compile your scripts in 'scripts.min.js' and update 'scripts.min.js.map' in order to debbug the script.

 ### Responsive images ###